webexone/webexone.github.io/_pages/AgentExperience.md

 ### Pre-Requisites

+**You Will Need**

-1. You need **1 extra device** (your personal phone for example) to test inbound calls to Webex Contact Center.
+1. **1 extra device** (your personal phone for example) to test inbound calls to Webex Contact Center.
+You can use your cell phone for this

 > Note: For completing the first section of the lab, all the Desktop Administration configurations have already been done for you to experience the fully loaded desktop.
+To understand what was configured, you may refer to the Desktop Administration Experience in the second half of this lab.

-> We will explore each of the Administration elements in the Administration section.
+> We will explore each of the Administration elements at a later time in the Desktop Administration section.

-- You should have a copy of the administrator's credentials to Control Hub.
+- Copy of the Administrator credentials to Control Hub.
+- Copy of the Agent login Credentials to the Agent Desktop.

 2. The following items are already pre-configured:

 - Agent and Supervisor users are created and configured for logins.
-- You have agent's access to the Agent Desktop URL: https://desktop.wxcc-us1.cisco.com
+- You have agent's access to the Agent Desktop URL: [https://desktop.wxcc-us1.cisco.com](https://desktop.wxcc-us1.cisco.com)
-- Agent is part of 2 Teams.
+- Agent is part of 2 Teams. <attendeeID_team1> and <attendeeID_team2>
 - Webex Calling extensions are assigned to a WxCC users (agent and supervisor) to experience alternative login options.
 - Simple inbound Voice flow is configured for test calls.